simonjacobs212/subscription-tracker/README.md

 * After successfully adding a new subscription to your SubscriptionTracker Account, it will automatically give you the option to [setup a new reminder](#132-reminders)

 ##### 1.3.1.3 Update Subscription
+After selecting a current subsction, choose <strong>Update/Delete Subscription</strong> from the subscription menu.
+* In order to update the details of your subscription plan such as cost or plan duration, select <strong>Update cost/duration</strong> from the next menu
+* When updating the plan details, ensure to follow all of the smae guidelines for entering the cost and plan duration that you followed when initially creating the subscription.
+Those details are listed below again for your convenience.
+  * <strong>Subscription Duration:</strong> Enter the duration of the subscription plan in days.
+    * For a recurring 1 month subscription, enter `30`
+    * For a recurring 3 month subscription, enter `90`
+    * For a recurring 1 year subscription, enter `365`
+  * <strong>Cost of Subscription:</strong> Enter the cost of the subscription per the recurring duration.
+For example, if you have a monthly plan, enter the monthly cost.
+If you have an annual plan, enter the annual cost.
+    * The cost <strong>must</strong> be entered in standard monetary format, without the dollar sign.
+      * Ex: $5 should be entered as 5.00
+##### 1.3.1.4 Delete Subscription
+After selecting a current subsction, choose <strong>Update/Delete Subscription</strong> from the subscription menu.
+* In order to delete a subscription plan from your SubscriptionTracker app acount, select <strong>Delete Subscription</strong> from the next menu
+  * <span style= "color:red"></span>